freeCodeCamp/guide/pages/docs/javascript/add-two-numbers-with-javascript/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Add Two Numbers with JavaScript"
+title: "Add Two Numbers with JavaScript"
+parent: "javascript"
 ---

 JavaScript uses the `+` symbol for addition.
 It can also be used instead of `parseInt()` but that is beyond this.